chapmanssc/hr_analytics/README.md

 # hr_analytics
-A first foray into some basic HR analytics using R test line on local comp adding a line
+A first foray into some basic HR analytics using R

+test line from R studio